 Blessings Promote Praise

-Mary had received confirmation of the angel's message through Elizabeth's prophecy.
-Mary's faith was already settled, and she was willing to be the Lord's servant in bearing God's child; but now her private faith became public praise (and has continued to be used in Christian worship for two millennia).
-It was not enough that she passively accepted God's privilege of being the virgin mother of the Lord Jesus - because blessings given are designed to praise God and not bring praise to the receiver.
-When God gives, the proper response is to shower Him in praise and give Him the glory.
+Mary's faith was already settled.
+She believed God’s Word, and she was willing to be the Lord's servant in bearing God's child (Luke 1:38).
+She had also received confirmation of the angel's message through Elizabeth's prophecy (Luke 1:41-45).
+Now, her private faith became public praise (and has continued to be used in Christian worship for two millennia).
+It was not enough that she passively accepted God's privilege of being the virgin mother of the Lord Jesus, because blessings given are designed to praise God - and not bring praise to the receiver.
+When God gives blessing, the proper response is to shower Him in praise and give Him the glory.
+Mary directed the praise to the Mighty One who had done great things for her.
+She also characterised Him as being uniquely holy and different to herself.
+She gave Him praise and wanted everybody to join in that glory to God.

-Yet strange and unique circumstances often combine with a desire to wait and see, before making any announcement.
-Many new pregnancies today are marked by the same caution in public.
-However, God wanted to remove any need to be restrained from praise, because the incarnation of His Son demanded great praise.
-This whole song is the undiluted, yet brilliantly concise, explosion of praise to God, not unlike Hannah's song in 1 Samuel 2:1-10.
-Both women had experienced the hand of God in their humility, and they were neither afraid nor ashamed to express their joy.
+Strange and unique circumstances are often too big or complicated to take in, let alone explain to others.
+People wait and see what will happen before making any announcement.
+Today, many new early pregnancies are marked by the same caution in public.
+However, God wanted Mary to be unrestrained from praise, because the incarnation of His Son was certain and demanded great praise.
+Mary’s whole song is the undiluted, yet brilliantly concise, explosion of praise to God.
+In some ways it is similar to Hannah's song in 1 Samuel 2:1-10.
+Both women had experienced the hand of God in their humility, and neither were afraid nor ashamed to express their joy.

-God blesses the humble, and humility is best expressed by magnifying the Lord in public.
-Although that is difficult for believers under persecution, it is still true that God is honoured when we verbally confess His goodness to us.
-It is as true for sanctification as for salvation (see Romans 10:9-11).
-Praise in worship is not about making us feel good - it is about bringing glory to the One who has done good things for us!
-That is one of the benefits of a church or workplace fellowship - it should provide the essential opportunity to testify to the Lord's goodness.
+God always blesses humble people who believe His Word; and their grateful praise is best expressed by magnifying the Lord in public (Psalm 150:1-6).
+Although that may be difficult for believers under persecution, it is still true that God is honoured when we verbally confess His goodness to us (Acts 16:25-26).
+Praise is a mark of being saved (Romans 10:9-13).
+Praise in sung worship is not about making us feel good - it is about bringing glory to the One who has done good things for us!
 Without such praise, the Christian can easily be seduced into thinking that he or she deserves God's honour and becomes proud.
 But when God's servants release praise, He releases them to serve in joy so that He will get the glory.

 © Dr Paul Adams